Marijuana's Health Effects? Top Scientists Weigh In

 "By legalizing it and normalizing it," he says, "it's become just another everyday thing that adults partake in — it doesn't have that same draw to it that it used to."

 Still, McCormick says, many health questions remain to be answered by better research.
-The increased legal availability of cannabis products in many states, and their increased potency, she says, makes that rigorous research more important than ever.
+The increased legal availability of cannabis products in many states, and their increased potency, she says, make that rigorous research more important than ever.